sallerli1/homework_UAV/README.md

 ### Introduction

-This program is coded in javascript with node.js meant to collect flight records of a UAV() and then get infomation from the records.
+This program is coded in javascript with node.js meant to collect flight records of a UAV(unmanned aerial vehicle) and then get infomation from the records.

 The records could be collected by giving a file path in bash, then the records would be processed into a set of results waiting to be queried later.

 The queries could be given through the bash, and query results would be based on the latest records.

+hint: this version now supports multiple UAV records in one file!!!

 ### Instructions